0xShun/0xShun/README.md

 ### What I'm doing currently and some plan
 I'm currently prepping for the Security+ and CCNA exams then I'm eyeing the CompTIA CySA+ and GIAC Cyber Threat Intelligence (GCTI) ones.
 Post-college, I'm jumping into a master's program to deepen my expertise.
 I do game dev every now and then, specifically 2d games using Godot.
 Contact me if you wanna make a game together 😁

-In the future, I hope to work on any of the following roles:
-1. DFIR
-2. Data Analyst
-3. Data Scientist
-4. Threat Researcher
-5. SOC Analyst
-6. Malware Analyst

   ### Socials 💬
   <table><tr><td valign="top" width="100%">